Cleveland Museum of Art: Attendance

 The museum reported attendance of 597,715 during the period between July 1, 2013, and June 30, 2014, the highest total in more than a decade.
 In 2018, the museum had a record 769,435 visitors, replacing the previous record of 719,620 in 1987.

 Finance

 In 1958, a $35-million bequest by industrialist Leonard C. Hanna Jr. vaulted the Cleveland Museum of Art into the ranks of the country's richest art museums.
 Today, the museum receives operating support from the Ohio Arts Council through state tax dollars.
 It is also funded by Cuyahoga County residents through Cuyahoga Arts and Culture.
 The museum derives around two thirds of its $36 million budget from interest on its endowment, which was reported as $750 million in 2014.
 The museum has an acquisition fund of $277 million, from which it draws about $13 million a year for purchase of works for its collections.

 Marketing

 The museum has also taken an active role in presenting music concerts and lectures.
 These include performances by Chanticleer (ensemble), Roomful of Teeth, and John Luther Adams among others.

+Looted art

+In 2003, a controversy arose over The Aviator, a painting by Fernand Leger which had been owned by the German Jewish art dealer Alfred Flechtheim, due to an unexplained Nazi-era provenance gap.
+In 2013, the museum announced that it would pay the heirs of Arthur Feldmann in order to keep a drawing confiscated from him by the Nazis before they killed him in the Holocaust.
+The drawing was Allegory of Christian Faith, by the 17th century German artist Johann Liss.
+In 2017, the museum announced that it would return to Italy an ancient Roman marble portrait head of Drusus Minor stolen in 1944 from a provincial museum near Naples.